Axial Fan Vs Propeller Fan: What Is the Difference

 Axial fans are a type of fan designed to move large volumes of air in a straight line, parallel to the axis of rotation.
 Also known as propeller fans, axial fans consist of a central hub with blades attached, resembling an airplane propeller.
 The blades are typically mounted within a fan housing or shroud, which helps to direct the airflow.

-The working principle of axial fans is based on the aerodynamic design of the fan blades.
+The working principle of FT35 series fiberglass axial fan is based on the aerodynamic design of the fan blades.
 As the blades rotate, they generate lift forces that push the air in a direction parallel to the fan’s axis of rotation.
 The shape and angle of the blades are critical factors in determining the fan’s performance, including airflow rates and static pressure.

 When the motor powers the fan, the blades rotate, drawing air in from one side and exhausting it out the other.
 The airflow moves in a straight line, parallel to the fan’s axis, hence the name “axial fan.”
 The fan housing or shroud helps to guide the airflow and improve efficiency by reducing air leakage and turbulence.